AsimSadaqat/web-app-security-project/week6_report.md

 * Removed sensitive server headers
 * Disabled debug mode
 * Added secure secret key handling
-* Implemented input validation and output escaping
+* Implemented input validation
-* Enabled rate limiting for login attempts
+* Enabled rate limiting
-* Identified system-level weaknesses using Lynis
+* Identified system risks using Lynis

 ---

 ## 🧠 Conclusion

-The application was successfully tested using multiple security tools including OWASP ZAP, Nikto, and Lynis.
-Several vulnerabilities were identified and mitigated, improving the overall security posture of the system.
-The application now follows secure coding practices and is more resilient against common web attacks.
+The application was successfully tested using OWASP ZAP, Nikto, and Lynis.
+Vulnerabilities were identified and mitigated, improving the overall security posture of the system.

 ---